Victoria Travis, DPT

 As a lifelong resident of Doddridge County, West Virginia, Victoria Travis is committed to practicing physical therapy in her home state.
-Travis graduated Summa Cum Laude with a Bachelor of Science degree in Exercise Physiology with an emphasis in Aquatic Therapy in 2017 from West Virginia University (WVU), and is now a second year student in the Doctoral Program of Physical Therapy (DPT).
+Travis graduated Summa Cum Laude with a Bachelor of Science degree in Exercise Physiology with an emphasis in Aquatic Therapy in 2017 from West Virginia University (WVU), and recently graduated from the Doctoral Program of Physical Therapy (DPT).
 Victoria was first introduced to the practice of Physical Therapy as a young child, observing her father's practice in Salem, WV.
 Travis has been passionate about the discipline ever since, and has born witness to the difficulties faced by rural Appalachians when it comes to accessing medical services first-hand; she certainly understands the impact that Physical Therapy services can have on a community when made readily available.

 Travis also holds honors as a Phi Kappa Phi Honor Society member, a Golden Key international Honor Society member, an American Geriatrics Society member, and an American Physical Therapy Association student member.
 She has also demonstrated her commitment to serving the community while pursuing her education, as she has dedicated many hours to her volunteer work with various community organizations throughout the state.

 She is honored to receive the WV AHEC Rural Community Health Scholarship and hopes to make a difference by providing high-quality and more accessible healthcare to rural areas within West Virginia.View More Profiles